emilio/ngn/README.md

  * Things like screen rotations recreate the whole activity, but not the process, which means we need to save/restore most of the state (or lose it I guess, which is rather annoying).
 Future work in any case, probably.

+# Generating docs

+ * This works for Linux: `cargo doc --all --workspace`
+ * This works for android: `CC=clang cargo doc --all --workspace --target x86_64-linux-android`
+ * Merging them is not easy: https://github.com/rust-lang/rust/issues/1998